vooft/postgres-mq/README.md

 ## Persistence
 There is an optional persistence layer that can be used to store messages in the database.
+Persistence is NOT transactional at the moment, unless a transactional connection is provided.

 Migration script is located in:
 * [pg-kueue-utils/src/testFixtures/resources/database/1_kueue_events.sql](pg-kueue-utils/src/testFixtures/resources/database/1_kueue_events.sql)